Noise Levels in Cape Orl Estates, Wedgefield, FL | Find Quiet Neighborhoods With Our Sound Map

 Northern Cape Orl Estates

-Southern Cape Orl Estates sounds about 61% louder than Central Cape Orl Estates to the human ear, a 6.9 dBA gap.
+To the human ear, noise in southern Cape Orl Estates sounds about 131% louder than in northern Cape Orl Estates, a 12.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from SR-528 do you need to be?